 - Biodiversity-related risks are sometimes called "green swans."
 Like "black swan" events, they come as a surprise, have major effects, and often are rationalized incorrectly after the fact.
 Green swans differ from black swans, however, in terms of the high degree of certitude of their "The private sector needs to translate risks into opportunities by shifting to sustainable business models and developing products that will contribute to the reversal of biodiversity loss within this decade.
 Leveraging their role at the forefront of risk management, (re)insurers can lead change on multiple levels."
-Michèle Lacroix, Group Head of Sustainability 75% of the terrestrial environment 40% of the marine environment 50% of rivers and streams have already suffered severe deterioration due to biodiversity loss. occurrence, their more significant range of impacts, and their elevated degree of complexity and potential irreversibility.
+Michèle Lacroix, Group Head of Sustainability 75% of the terrestrial environment 40% of the marine 40% of the marine environment 50% of rivers and streams have already suffered severe deterioration due to biodiversity loss. occurrence, their more significant range of impacts, and their elevated degree of complexity and potential irreversibility.
 Biodiversity loss threatens individuals directly in terms of health, access to resources, and vulnerability to extreme events.
 Indirect impacts include social and economic as well as geopolitical effects - for example, forced migrations or conflicts.
 Unequal exposure to biodiversity-related threats depends on factors such as location and socioeconomic status, as well as gender.
 For businesses, biodiversity loss - and disrupted ecosystem services - can result in operational disorders or damage to infrastructure.
 Businesses are also prone to transition risks - e.g., reputational or regulatory - if they fail to adapt to changing environmental and economic conditions.
 Financial institutions, in addition, face biodiversity-related physical and transition risks transmitted to them by their counterparties (e.g., via investments, loans, underwriting and advice).
 On a macroeconomic level, biodiversity loss threatens the stability of the economic system, with potential impacts on international trade, regulations and interest rates, as well as geopolitical stakes.
 The upshots from wide-ranging effects on the financial system are in turn felt both at the corporate level and by individuals.
 What does this mean for (re)insurers?

 - Like all players in the private sector, (re)insurers are exposed to the physical and transition risks of biodiversity loss.
 For the underwriting business, the unpredictability of the frequency, intensity and concentration of biodiversity-related risks makes their very insurability questionable.
 In addition, the transmitted risks to which the business is exposed increase uncertainty around the occurrence of existing risks, while fostering the emergence of new ones.
 Biodiversity loss may also increase the aggregation and concentration of risks, with consequences for pricing as well as claims payouts.
 (Re)insurers can potentially contribute to the mitigation of biodiversity loss, either through direct actions linked to their operations (buildings, travel, etc.) or by covering or investing in certain economic sectors.
 Impact assessment and footprinting methods can help them to understand - and manage - the effects of their decisions.
 By integrating biodiversity knowledge and responsiveness into their businesses - at all levels - they can contribute to positive impacts and avoid negative ones.
 In addition, by sharing this knowledge, (re)insurers can promote better practices among their clients and partners, in line with the Post-2020 Global Biodiversity Framework.
 SCOR signed the Finance for Biodiversity Pledge in 2020 to engage in the journey to reverse biodiversity loss by 2030.
-The Group also made several commitments when joining the act4nature international initiative in 2021. ● t SCOR, the protection and welfare of society is not just our job, it is part of who we are.
-We believe that everyone can make a difference, no matter how small it may seem.
-This is demonstrated again and again by our employees and colleagues, not just through their professional involvement in the development and diffusion of scientific knowledge, but also through their societal engagement and their actions to promote wellbeing, diversity and inclusion.
-SCOR for Good is a social engagement program that helps SCOR employees worldwide spend time contributing to their communities.
-It supports existing initiatives, as while providing opportunities for new engagements.
-The SCOR for Good platform supports:

-30 ONE MISSION $$ 31
+The Group also made several commitments when joining the act4nature international initiative in 2021.

-SCOR for Good - Working for good

-Changing the world...
+SCOR for Good - Working for good Changing the world...